optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ## Abstract

 This enhancement proposal explains how we want to adopt static typing in estimagic.
-The overarching goals of the proposal are the folloing:
+The overarching goals of the proposal are the following:

 - Better discoverability and autocomplete for users of estimagic
 - Better readability of code due to type hints